 Available and Committed!

 To this end, we are committed to providing nourishment, whether alimentary, intellectual, spiritual, or cultural to the less privileged, with a preferred option for the mentally ill persons.
-This nuisance must be turned into an opportunity for self development.
-We remove the abandoned mentally ill persons from the streets, treat them medically in a community-based facility and empower them economically in our skills acquisition centres.
+This nuisance must be turned into an opportunity for self-development.
+We remove the abandoned mentally ill persons from the streets, treat them medically in a community-based facility and empower them economically in our skills acquisition centers.

 In MMF, hope is available for the hopeless, and there is a brighter light at the end of a dark tunnel.
 Our strength lies in our commitment to the religious and human needs of every human person.
 This is a way we can make the world more humanizing and just for all.
 Our collective commitment can change the world and raise the bar of hope!

 Aims and Objectives: